Huddersfield Rail Station Connections - Second stage consultation

 Is there a plan to move drop off and pick up to the rear of the station in the warehouse car park?

-Test asked over 1 year ago
+Test asked almost 2 years ago

 Thank you to the webinar attendee who asked this question.